Estate plan

 Unless the settlor is also the sole trustee, at least one trustee must also execute and acknowledge the trust instrument (EPTL 7-1.17)

-Both execution paths are equally valid — acknowledgment (notary) is typically more convenient
+Both execution paths are equally valid.
+Acknowledgment (notary) is typically more convenient

 3

-Durable Power of Attorney
+Statutory Short Form Power of Attorney

 Witnesses: 2 required